-When DSN coverage is scheduled to overlap with relay contacts, end-to-end latencies of less than 1 hour can be achieved.
+When DSN coverage is scheduled to overlap with relay contacts, end-to-end latencies of less than 1 hour can typically be achieved.

 Deterministic protocols greatly enhance the ability to predict these latencies.
-As part of the coordination process, the orbiter projects generate weekly predictions of forward- and return-link latency.
+As part of the coordination process, predictions of forward- and return-link latency are calculated and posted within the MaROS system.